-- A small amenity kit with tooth care products, socks, and an eye shade would be a nice addition to the domestic Hawaiian Airlines A330 First Class experience.
+- Lastly, a small amenity kit with tooth care products, socks, and an eye shade would be a nice addition to the domestic Hawaiian Airlines First Class experience.

-- Hawaiian Airlines offers non-stop service to Hawaii from destinations in North America, Asia, and the South Pacific, as well as service throughout the Hawaiian Islands.
+- Hawaiian Airlines offers non-stop service to Hawaii from destinations in North America, Asia, and the South Pacific.
+In addition, Hawaiian Airlines flys throughout the Hawaiian Islands.